howsoai/howso-docs/source/getting_started/concepts.rst

 - Know Engine's confidence in each decision.​

-    Other AI hallucinates, predicting false information with high confidence, because it can't accurately calculate uncertainties.
-Howso understands what it should know about the uncertainty of the data, and uses that to inform what it actually does know about the data.
-This enables Howso to provide accurate "confidence metrics" for decisions, so its clear when the data are insufficient to give a trustworthy answer.
+    Popular AI that are based on deep learning are often found to confidently predict and present patently false information as though it were true (informally known as "hallucinating") becasue they cannot accurately calculate uncertainty in their predictions.
+In contrast, Howso accurately measures the confidence levels of all the predictions it makes, and provides these metrics as part of its mission of transparency and understandability.
+In other words, Howso understands what it should know about the uncertainty of the data, and uses that to inform what it actually does know about the data.

 - Maintain the integrity of your data and decisions, with real-world safety.